chefThomas/blog01/useStateHook.md

 Prior to the release of the `useState` Hook, we had no choice but to use Classes for statefulness, but all of the questions above become moot once you've embraced the Function-Hook paradigm.

-####Reduce refactoring
+####They reduce refactoring
 One of the more common implementation details that changes through the development cycle of React applications is the addition of state to a component.
 With Function-Hooks, you can immediately add state and skip the preliminary step of rewriting to Class.

-####Reusing `useState` in a custom Hook
+###Reusing `useState` in a custom Hook
+The second part of this post is a short tutorial on writing a custom hook.
+If you would like to follow along (suggested!), code is available [here](https://github.com/chefThomas/blog01), including starter code and solutions.

-While the above reasons should be enough to convince Class adherents to jump ship, another BIG advantage of Hooks is that they are _re-usable_, which helps us keep solutions nice and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+Another BIG advantage of Hooks is that they are _re-usable_, which helps us keep solutions nice and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), another way to save time and keep code clean.

 ##### Example

 Adding items to a shopping cart is a common usecase for state in ecommerce applications.

 Take a moment to review code for the `FruitStand` component below, and we'll resume underneath when you're done.
-If you would like to follow along, the source code is available [here]()
 ![Fruit Stand UI](https://dev-to-uploads.s3.amazonaws.com/i/cg06an6a3cqs5s7h1tqy.png)

 ![Fruit Stand Component](https://dev-to-uploads.s3.amazonaws.com/i/rzm41dqsjn1emhlqg2w3.png)